ycrc/ycrc.github.io/docs/clusters-at-yale/guides/pymol.md

     - Windows: Double-click the installer to run, and click through all the steps to install with default options (please choose the `User` install unless you know what you are doing).
 Note, you can also customize the installation to taste- this will not interfere with Pymol.

-    - Mac/Linux: open a standard terminal window (this is the 'Terminal' app in MacOS) and then type, i.e.:
+    - Mac/Linux: open a standard terminal window (this is the 'Terminal' app in MacOS) and then type the following command to run the installer.

+    !!!
+Note
+        When the installer asks to automatically initialize conda, **respond yes to the 'Proceed with initialization?' prompt. _This is not the default!_ **

     ``` sh
     cd ~/Downloads                   # or wherever the downloaded file is
     bash Miniforge3-Darwin-arm64.sh  # substitute as appropriate: Miniforge3-Linux-x86_64.sh, etc.